 Future Trails and Connections

-There are a number of regional trails that are in the early stages of constuction and expansion.
+There are a number of regional trails that are in the early stages of planning, constuction or expansion.

 The Veterans Trail (Hudson to Akron)